-It is (and it is not) about the technology.
-Microsoft’s integrated PPM solution leverages the world’s fastest growing collaboration technology infrastructure, SharePoint.
-Microsoft Project 2010 provides an end-to-end capability which eases implementation hurdles typically associated with other competitive solutions.
-Project 2010’s extensibility with other LOB applications eliminates the need for a lot of third party applications to fill in gaps, thereby reducing the points of failure that can be present with third party application POEs.
+Implementing Project 2010 is[AU: what is?] (and it is not) about the technology.
+Microsoft’s integrated PPM solution leverages the world’s fastest-growing collaboration technology infrastructure, SharePoint.
+Microsoft Project 2010 provides an end-to-end capability that eases implementation hurdles typically associated with other competitive solutions.
+Project 2010’s extensibility with other LOB applications eliminates the need for a lot of third-party applications to fill in gaps, thereby reducing the points of failure that can be present with third-party application POEs.

-Project Server 2010 is built on the SharePoint Server 2010 platform, and combines powerful business collaboration services with structured execution capabilities to provide flexible work management solutions.
+Project Server 2010 is built on the SharePoint Server 2010 platform and combines powerful business collaboration services with structured execution capabilities to provide flexible work management solutions.
+(See Figure 2.6.)

-Figure 2.6: Unified Project and Portfolio Management Built on SharePoint 2010 [02-06-unifiedProjectAndPortfolioManagement.tif]
+Figure 2.6 Unified Project and Portfolio Management Built on SharePoint 2010 [02-06-unifiedProjectAndPortfolioManagement.tif]

-Microsoft Project Server 2010 at heart is a scheduling engine.
+Microsoft Project Server 2010 is, at heart, a scheduling engine.
 It is a great tool for managing projects of all types across an enterprise.
 It also includes some great portfolio management capabilities and can help you gain ROI from the business need and value assessment stage, all the way through the execution stage.

-In addition to the native capabilities of PPM, Project 2010 also provides deep integration with Microsoft Team Foundation Server 2010, an Application Lifecycle Management solution for helping manage the software development process.
+In addition to the native capabilities of PPM, Project 2010 also provides deep integration with Microsoft Team Foundation Server 2010, an application lifecycle management (ALM) solution for helping manage the software development process.
 Together they make a great solution for managing your IT investments.

 type="definition"